EricWhiteDev/OpenXmlSdkTs/README.md

 ## Why OpenXmlSdkTs?

-- **Full document format support** — Work with Word, Excel, and PowerPoint files at the XML level with complete control over the markup.
+- **Full document format support** — Work with Word, Excel, and PowerPoint files at the XML level.
 - **Three I/O modes** — Open and save documents as binary blobs (via JSZip), Flat OPC XML strings (the required format when building Office JavaScript/TypeScript add-ins), or Base64 strings.
 - **Friendly content & relationship types** — All Open XML content types and relationship types are referenced using readable labels (e.g. `RelationshipType.styles`, `ContentType.mainDocument`) instead of long, error-prone URIs.
 - **Pre-initialized namespace, element, and attribute names** — Static classes (`W`, `S`, `P`, `A`, etc.) provide pre-initialized `XName` and `XNamespace` objects for every element and attribute in the Open XML specification.
 Because `XNamespace` and `XName` objects are *atomized* (two objects with the same namespace and local name are the same object), this gives excellent performance when querying and modifying markup.
 - **Built on LINQ to XML for TypeScript** — Powered by [`ltxmlts`](https://www.npmjs.com/package/ltxmlts), a faithful TypeScript port of .NET's LINQ to XML.
 Query and transform XML with `elements()`, `descendants()`, `attributes()`, and the rest of the LINQ to XML API you already know.
 - **Intuitive part navigation** — Navigate from the package to the main document part, then from part to part using typed methods that mirror the .NET SDK: `mainDocumentPart()`, `styleDefinitionsPart()`, `worksheetParts()`, `slideParts()`, and many more.
 - **Lightweight** — Only two runtime dependencies: `jszip` and `ltxmlts`.
 - **MIT licensed** — Free for commercial and open-source use.
+This is the same license as the C#/dotnet Open-Xml-Sdk.

 ## Installation